calumgrant/fei-parser/docs/worklist.md

 - Think about API for hidden nodes.
   - Can we avoid pushing hidden tokens on the stack in the first place??

+- But iterating a node when the last (first) node is empty, e.g. "package".

 - Avoid storing tokens by id.